Welcome to this guide on how to get started with WP Synchro and do your first migration.

 This is where WP Synchro comes in, as it is specifically designed to synchronize two sites, handling both the database and the files.
 It allows you to pinpoint the exact database tables you want migrated and point out the directories/files you want.
-You create so called "installations" that is a synchronization configuration, that can be run multiple times, even from command line via WP CLI.
+You create so called "migrations" that is a migration configuration, that can be run multiple times, even from command line via WP CLI.

 You set WP Synchro up once and with the push of a button or cron, run the migration again and

 WP Synchro does have a few requirements to work properly:

 - PHP: 7.0 or newer

 - SQL: MySQL 5.5 or newer / MariaDB 5.5 or newer

 - Administrator rights to install and access the plugin

 - Datatabase user must be able to create/delete tables in database